Kanishk2207/onql/INDEX.md

 ## Contributing

 We welcome community contributions!
-There are many ways to contribute to the Onqlbgfinal project.
+There are many ways to contribute to the ONQL project.
 Here are a few areas where you can help:

 *   **DSL Enhancements**:
     *   Solve bugs in the ONQL DSL.